bartspreij/GroceryStore/adr/cssframework.md

 ## Consequences
 Choosing TailwindCSS /w DaisyUI leads to several consequences:

-- **Ease of Development**: [While tailwindcss has a bit steeper learning curve than regular css, considering the different levels of css knowledge in our group some of us had to learn the chosen one anyway.]
+- **Ease of Development**: [While tailwindcss has a bit steeper learning curve than regular css, considering the different levels of css knowledge in our group some of us had to learn either one anyway.]

 - **Design Consistency**: [For design consistency DaisyUI helps us with styling that's not too opiniated so both consistency and configureabilty are pro's]